OriginalASM/happy-birthday-tango/README.md

 Template for wishing your HTML geeky friends with some HTML soup.

 ## How to wish
-1. Edit `src/index.html` to ypur likening.
+1. Edit `src/index.html` to your likening.
 You will most certainly like to change the default name
 2. Edit the `styleshet.less`
 3. Customize and go crazy
 4. Run